 Anjali Suresh graduated UC Berkeley in May 2018, with simultaneous degrees in Electrical Engineering and Computer Science, and Classical Civilizations.
 She is passionate about the intersection of computer science with the humanities and how this can increase interest and accessibility.
 Because of this, she is excited to be on the team in a technical capacity, and proud to be able to help further JWR’s website and national engagement.
 When she’s not at her computer, Anjali enjoys gardening, birdwatching, and playing with other people’s cats.

 Emi Fogg Associate Director of Design

-Emi Fogg is an undergraduate student at Brown University studying Cognitive Neuroscience.
+Emi Fogg graduated from Brown University with an Sc.
+B in Cognitive Neuroscience.
+Outside of class she maintained a passion for art and design, particularly how they communicate a message to the viewer.
 Her love for the outdoors grew from childhood trips to Yosemite Valley.
-She is a long time friend of Lynnea, and a strong supporter of inviting young people to enjoy and learn about nature; so joining the Junior Wildlife Ranger team as an artist/designer was a welcome opportunity.
+She is a long time friend of Lynnea, and a strong supporter of inviting young people to enjoy and learn about nature.
 She hopes that through the Junior Wildlife Ranger programs, many children can learn to love and protect the beautiful and important natural places preserved around the world for generations to come.